CSET Operators

 Read cubes from files.

-Read operator that takes a path string (can include wildcards), and uses iris to load_cube all the cubes matching the constraint and return a CubeList object.
+Read operator that takes a path string (can include wildcards), and uses iris to load the minimal set of cubes matching the constraint.

 If the loaded data is split across multiple files, a filename_pattern can be specified to select the read files using Unix shell-style wildcards.
 In this case the loadpath should point to the directory containing the data.